Seighford Hall

 After his death in 1796, aged 92, it passed to his son, Francis Eld (the last ‘e’ of the name having been abandoned), who also lived to a great age, dying in 1817 aged 87.
 By that time it seems that the house had been extended considerably with the addition of brick-built wings to either side of the original; the possible dates for these is considered later.
 Thomas Peploe Wood's watercolour of the front of Seighford Hall is the earliest known illustration of the property and is dated 1838 and may have been the source material of other illustrations.
 It shows the original timber-framed house presumably in something like its original condition.
 The framing pattern shown is similar, but by no means identical, to the present facade.

 One obvious difference is the fact that the east gable of this range seems to be intact – with shallow jetties at first and attic floor levels; it is now of brick with painted framing.
 The watercolour also shows that the ground and first floor windows were then large balanced sashes, obviously inserted, and that the attic windows were smaller.
 At ground floor level there are four curious projecting porches between the projecting wings.
 The sashes would suggest a Georgian modernisation of the property – possibly coinciding with the known Georgian additions to it.
 Seighford Hall was described in White's Directory of 1834 as ‘an ancient half-timbered house with modern wings, standing in a small but well-wooded park, on the west side of the village’.

-In June 2020, Seighford Hall was acquired by First Blue Leisure Limited part of the First Blue Group Limited.
+In June 2020, Seighford Hall was acquired by the First Blue Group Limited.

-In June 2021, First Blue Leisure Limited revealed their plans to transform the hall into a luxury hotel and spa.